 On the way up to the temple, we started talking.
 The Canadians were on a break from work and traveling until their money ran out and the couple was using some of their vacation time to travel for a month.
-Then there was me – I was using my entire year’s allotment of vacation time (in January!!) to be in Thailand.
+Then there was me – I was using my entire year’s vacation time (in January!!) to be in Thailand.

 As we talked about travel, vacation time, and cultural differences, I realized that these 5 people were living my dream.
 All I wanted was to travel more and these people were actually doing it.

 A few days later, I turned to my friend and said “When we get home, I’m going to save up, finish my MBA, quit my job, and travel the world.”

 That night I walked into the one book store on the island and bought a travel guide to Southeast Asia.
 I didn’t know when I’d travel or where I’d go but buying that book and holding it in my hand made my decision seem real.
 There was no going back.
 Meeting travelers who were following their dreams made me realize there was no reason not to follow mine – and why you can’t follow yours either.